StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 >This tutorial presents a brief introduction of assembly to get you started.
 For brevity, I'll be skipping some of the finer details.
 If you're interested in a more thorough GBA assembly reference, check out Tonc's [Whirlwind Tour of ARM Assembly](https://www.coranac.com/tonc/text/asm.htm#sec-arm).
 Aside from the assembly guide, Tonc also has detailed documentation on all the inner workings of the GBA console.

 Different CPUs may use different assembly languages depending on which operations the CPU supports (the "instruction set" of the CPU).
 While all CPUs support the minimum set of instructions required for a computer to function, extra instructions act as shortcuts that allow a program to compile to fewer lines of assembly, resulting in faster program execution in exchange for more complicated CPU hardware to support the additional instructions, and possibly instructions taking more space to store.
-This tutorial will use the __THUMB__ instruction set, as this is the main instruction set used by Red Rescue Team's code.
+This tutorial will use the __THUMB__ instruction set, as this is the main instruction set used by _Red Rescue Team_'s code.
 Future uses of the word "assembly" in this tutorial will be shorthand for "THUMB instruction set assembly language"; this is a common shorthand in the context of a specific game.

 >In addition to THUMB, the GBA's CPU supports another instruction set known simply as __ARM__, which includes more complicated instructions than THUMB, but allows code to be written in fewer instructions.
 The ARM instruction set is out of the scope of this tutorial, though most of the concepts in this tutorial can be applied to any assembly language.